-I beheld round the throne, holy angels and hosts, And sanctified beings from world that have been, In holiness worshipping God and the Lamb, Forever and ever, amen and amen!
+I beheld round the throne, holy angels and hosts, And sanctified beings from world that have been, In holiness worshipping God and the Lamb, Forever and ever. amen and amen!

 The phrase "who worship him" was not in RB2.
+Compare the poetic version above.

-22 the testimony, last of all, which we give.
+- 22 the testimony, last of all, which we give.
 This does not mean that there are no additional testimonies, but more accurately means 'most recently.'
-A testimony is a knowledge of something; Joseph and Sidney had absolute knowledge of Christ's existence after their experience, and so bore testimony: "That he lives!"

-23 heard the voice bearing record.
-The voice of the Father bears record of the Son, testifying that he "the Only Begotten."

-24 the worlds...and the inhabitants.
+A testimony is a knowledge of something; Joseph and Sidney had absolute knowledge of Christ's existence after their experience and so bore testimony: "That he lives!" - 23 heard the voice bearing record.
+The voice of the Father bears record of the Son, testifying that he "the Only Begotten." - 24 the worlds... and the inhabitants.
 Joseph Smith had learned about the vastness of God's creations in the translation of the early chapters of Genesis, especially Moses 1.
-In the Vision, Christ is the creator and the one that makes it possible for us to become begotten of God, the same title that he holds uniquely now.
+In the Vision, Christ is the creator and the one who makes it possible for us to become begotten of God, the title that he holds uniquely now but shares with us as our potential future state.

-By him, of him, and through him, the worlds were all made.

-Even all that career [careen?] in the heavens so broad, Whose inhabitants, too, from the first to the last, Are sav'd by the very same Saviour of ours; And, of course, are begotten God's daughters and sons, By the very same truths, and the very same pow'rs.
+By him, of him, and through him, the worlds were all made, Even all that career [careen?] in the heavens so broad, Whose inhabitants, too, from the first to the last, Are sav'd by the very same Saviour of ours; And, of course, are begotten God's daughters and sons, By the very same truths, and the very same pow'rs.